 This is about as close as the camera ever lets us get to the front of the white farmhouse:

 They used this red-brick house for the interiors, which were filmed on location in Lafayette, Louisiana:

 To the right of the entry hall is the dining room:

 The living room in the listing:

-Note how they covered the modern stainless-steel fridge with paneled doors for the film.
-Here’s how it looks today:
+They covered the modern stainless-steel fridge with paneled doors for the film.
+Here’s how it looks in the listing today:

 I love this kitchen.
 Gorgeous.

 There are 4 bedrooms and 4.5 baths.
 Here are some of them shown in the listing:

 It’s interesting to see how filmmakers gave a retro look to the rooms in subtle ways.
 For example, check out this corner with the three windows in the movie:

 And compare that to how it looks today, in the listing, looking more modern with just a few changes: